Dissociation

 In this webinar, a mother and her teenage daughter who have experienced severe family violence by an ex-husband/father in the past become embroiled in an intense verbal argument that escalates into sudden physical violence.
 Their therapist attempts to mediate the disagreement while not siding with either mother or daughter, and then must help the mother recover from shock and dissociation while simultaneously helping the daughter not run away and stay present in the room.
 Mother and daughter go through a complex series of emotional reactions (anger, fear, guilt, shame, grief) with the help of the therapist, and are able to make the shift from experiencing a flashback of violence to reconnecting with one another based on their core relationship.

-Debbie is a 10-year-old multiracial girl who lives with her 27 year old African American mother Sharon.
+Debbie is a 10-year-old multiracial girl who lives with her 27-year-old African American mother Sharon.
 Sharon has struggled for years with substance abuse.
 The family lived for several years in a shared space which was quite chaotic.
 During this time, Debbie often would be with other children in the building for many hours at a time without adult supervision.
 Many adults would come in and out of the building, and Debbie often did not see her mother, sometimes, for days.
-During this session Sharon begins to dissociate and the therapist must now find away to comfort Debbie while supporting Sharon.
+During this session Sharon begins to dissociate and the therapist must now find a way to comfort Debbie while supporting Sharon.

 Triggered Distress in a Young Child During Play Therapy